It’s no secret that today’s consumers do their research before buying online.

 Online reviews play a crucial role in determining the success of your business because they aren’t just an ancillary aspect of a purchasing decision.

-This year, we observed an 11% decline in trust globally, with 29% of people admitting they don’t trust consumer brands.
+This year, we observed an 11% decline in trust globally, with only 71% of people admitting they trust consumer brands.
 Nowadays, buyers want more.
 They want to hear about their peers’ experiences with a brand, not just what the company has to say about it.

 In fact, the same study found that 89% of global consumers check online reviews as part of their online buying journey, and 49% of global consumers consider positive reviews one of their top 3 purchase influences.